 Malinois are packed with solid muscles, yet their bodies have an elegant look.
-They are tall, up to two feet at the shoulders, and often wary, with lifted ears, dark chocolate eyes, and a lightly fuzzy tail.
+They are tall, up to two feet at the shoulders, and often wary, with lifted ears, dark chocolate eyes, and a slightly fuzzy tail.
 The Malinois thick, short coat carries shades of red, mahogany, or fawn, and it is common to see black ears and mask.

-At a quick look, Malinois dog is often confused with a German shepherd.
+At a quick look, Malinois dog is often confused with a German Shepherd.
 Although they have similar appearances and both are a top pick for militaries and police worldwide, these dogs are distinct and unique breeds.
-The average weight of the Belgian Malinois is 40-80 pounds, and male Malinois are often larger than medium-sized female dogs.
+The average weight of the Belgian Malinois is 40–80 pounds, and male Malinois are often larger than medium-sized female dogs.

 The Malinois’ waterproof coat is easy to maintain.
 Brushing his coat once a week can help get rid of dander and rubbing healthy oils will keep your dog looking shiny.

 This breed does shed its coat twice a year.
 So, to avoid the risk of your home being invaded by dog hair, you will need to continue brushing your pup at least once a day.